Safe Sport

 EDI Statement

-We are committed to achieving equitable, diverse, inclusive and accessible employment practices and workplaces.
-We must measure where we are now, how we are doing compared to the diverse make-up of our wider community, and evaluate progress.
+We are committed to building equitable, diverse, inclusive, and accessible employment practices and workplaces.
+To do this meaningfully, we must measure where we are today, assess how we reflect the diversity of our broader community, and evaluate our progress over time.

 Learn more